- Default Networks

 For each WAN connection, you can configure the test targets for its connectivity test.
 The tests will be used to monitor the Internet connectivity of the wan connections, send you network events when your network goes down, and failover to the standby WAN if you are in multi-wan mode.
 Learn more about network events.

-Additionally, as part of the 1.53 app release (currently in Beta), we've provided a flexible way of configuring DHCP Options on both WAN (client options) and LAN (server options) networks.
-You can read more about this feature and how to test it out in our Firewalla App Release 1.53 notes.
+Additionally, as part of the 1.53 app release, we've provided a flexible way of configuring DHCP Options on both WAN (client options) and LAN (server options) networks.
+You can see a video tutorial or read more about this feature in our Firewalla App Release 1.53 notes.

 To create a local network, you'll need to enter: